uni-algo/uni-algo/README.md

 #include "uni_algo/ranges_grapheme.h"
 #include "uni_algo/ranges_word.h"

-// Grapheme/Word ranges are similar to conversion ranges
+// Grapheme/Word aka text segmentation ranges are similar to conversion ranges
 // but they return subranges in the form of std::string_view
 // They use default grapheme/word boundary rules from The Unicode Standard UAX #29

 std::string str8 = "Άλμπερτ Αϊνστάιν";

-// Replace it with una::views::grapheme::utf8 for grapheme breaks auto view = una::views::word::utf8(str8);
+// Replace it with una::views::grapheme::utf8 for grapheme segmentation auto view = una::views::word::utf8(str8);

 // Count words/graphemes (note that a space/punctuation is a word too according to rules)